Practice Starters – Pick a Card!

 • Memory: “Create a Simultaneous Learning practice map of your piece without looking at the music”.

-It is an instruction that will might leave a few users scratching their heads.
-But Harris’s concept of “Simultaneous Learning” underpins the whole ethos of these cards.
+Just occasionally one is made more consciously aware of the broader thinking behind Paul’s ‘simultaneous learning’ approach, as in the last of the examples given above.
+Here is an instruction that will might leave a few users scratching their heads.
+But Harris’s concept underpins the whole ethos of these cards.

 In fact, whether practising privately or in a lesson, one of their biggest strengths is their disarming ability to remind us of the benefits of connected learning, and deliver an expert nudge back towards such if we might have settled for a less holistic, routine approach.